 Percy Hughes & Roberts can help business navigate any potential sexual harassment or discrimination problems within the workplace.
 Our employment law experts can advise on any potential pitfalls and ensure your business is doing all it can to avoid sexual harassment complaints.

-At Percy Hughes & Roberts, our Head of Employment, Sarah Simcott, boasts years of experience and promises a confidential, friendly, and honest approach to all issues within the employment law field, particularly issues involving discrimination and harassment.
+We boast years of experience and promise a confidential, friendly, and honest approach to all issues within the employment law field, particularly issues involving discrimination and harassment.

 Contact Percy Hughes & Roberts

 To speak to an employment law solicitor for advice, contact Percy Hughes & Roberts for a no-obligation phone consultation today.
 We provide ourselves on offering expert advice that's easy to understand, and we will be with you through every step of the legal process.